Country (Indigenous Australians): Caring for Country

 "Caring for Country" is another term commonly used in an Indigenous context, defined as "participating in interrelated activities on Aboriginal lands and seas with the objective of promoting ecological, spiritual and human health".
 Caring for Country projects in operation across Australia involve collaborative partnerships between Indigenous and non-Indigenous people working to repair Indigenous lands and to preserve the environment using cultural knowledge.

 Of Caring for Country, Neale says:

 Caring for Country is more than cleaning waterholes.
 It is actually caring for it as you would your mother or your relative or any other person.
 You've got to care for it ancestrally, spiritually and every other way.
 When you perform a ceremony, the power of it goes into the ground.
 The songs you sing to Country and the stories you tell on Country animate and invigorate it, keeping it alive.
 You pay homage to the ancestors of that place.

 Welcome to Country

-A Welcome to Country (or Acknowledgement of Country) is a ritual or formal ceremony performed at many events held in Australia, intended to highlight the cultural significance of the surrounding area to a particular Aboriginal clan or language group who are recognised as traditional owners of the land.
+A Welcome to Country is a ritual or formal ceremony performed at many events held in Australia, intended to highlight the cultural significance of the surrounding area to a particular Aboriginal clan or language group who are recognised as traditional owners of the land.

+Acknowledgement of Country is a recognition of the Indigenous or First Nations place or places on which a meeting is occurring.
+It is usually made by non-Indigenous people out of respect for the First Nations people who are traditional custodians of the land.
+The form of words is not critical, but Reconciliation Australia suggests some options including:

+I’d like to begin by acknowledging the Traditional Owners of the land on which we meet today.
+I would also like to pay my respects to Elders past and present.

+In Australia, Acknowledgement of Country is frequently made in scientific articles and reports where work has been conducted on Country.